seisman/HinetPy/paper/paper.md

 'channels table' text file containing metadata for each channel.
 Most seismic data processing software, such as ObsPy, cannot directly use these non-standard formats.
-Therefore, additional processing is required to convert the data to commonly used formats, which poses challenges for researches.
+Therefore, additional processing is required to convert the data to commonly used formats, which poses challenges for researchers.
 Although NIED Hi-net provides a set of commands in their win32tools package to process WIN32 data and convert it to the SAC format, there are currently no tools available to convert the channels table to a more commonly used format, such as SAC polezero files.
 This limitation hinders the broader utilization of NIED Hi-net data.